crypto-org-chain/chain-docs/docs/getting-started/croeseid-testnet.md

 The latest Crypto.org Chain Testnet has been named as **Croeseid**.

-This is detailed documentation for setting up a Validator or a full node on Crypto.org Croeseid testnet.
+This is a detailed documentation for setting up a Validator or a full node on Crypto.org Croeseid testnet.

 ## Pre-requisites

 **Remarks**:
 Please follow this [guide](https://github.com/crypto-com/testnets/tree/main/testnet-croeseid-2#network-upgrade-guide).
-If you are upgrading from `testnet-croeseid-1` (v0.7.) to `testnet-croeseid-2` (v0.8.)
+If you are upgrading from `v0.8.1` to `v0.9.1`

 ### Supported OS